-- 1. Immediately test any residents and staff who may have been exposed using rapid antigen tests and establish separate, dedicated staffing teams to serve residents according to their COVID-19 status. - 2.
-If additional support or guidance is needed then call the DPH epidemiology line (617-983-6800, Option 3) which is staffed 24/7 to discuss the nature of your outbreak, your ALR's physical and staffing configuration, and request advice on how to continue group dining and social engagement opportunities for residents.
+- 1. Immediately test any Residents and staff who may have been exposed using rapid antigen tests and establish separate, dedicated staffing teams to serve Residents according to their COVID-19 status.
+NOTE: Residents and staff who are recovered in the last 30 days can be excluded from this testing.
+Residents and staff recovered 31-90 days ago, should only be tested with a rapid antigen (not a PCR) test. - 2.
+If additional support or guidance is needed then call the DPH epidemiology line (617-983-6800, Option 3) which is staffed 24/7 to discuss the nature of your outbreak, your ALR's physical and staffing configuration, and request advice on how to continue group dining and social engagement opportunities for Residents.